 var clientID = "com.foobar.xyz"; var clientCredentials = Base64Encoder().convert("$clientID:".codeUnits); var header = "Basic $clientCredentials";

 An OAuth 2.0 client is confidential if it has a client secret.
 Client secrets can be provided with the

-Client secrets are hashed with a randomly generated salt before they are stored.
+Client secrets are hashed (many times) with a randomly generated salt before they are stored.
 Therefore, their actual value must be stored securely elsewhere.
 (We use LastPass, for example.)

 If an application is using OAuth 2.0 scopes, a client can have scopes that it allows tokens to have access to.
 This allows scopes to be restricted by the client they are authenticating with.